openwisp/openwisp-docs/general/code-of-conduct.rst

 ------------------------

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should `get in touch with the OpenWISP community managers <#contact-info>`_ by sending a short explanation of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should :ref:`get in touch with the OpenWISP community managers <contact_info_22>` by sending a short explanation of your grievance.

 Your grievance will be handled in accordance with our existing governing policies.